CoDS-GCS/Bigdata_course_project/README.md

 We will deal with two datasets:

 1) Question Answering:
-The dataset for this application is the DBpedia knowledge graph, It contains information extracted from Wikipedia pages represented in a graph form.
-This graph describes 6.0 million entities, out of which 5.2 million are classified in a consistent ontology, including 1.5M persons, 810k places, 135k music albums, etc. To evaluate the system's performance on this graph, there are 2 benchmark datasets that contain the ground truth for answering questions on Dbpedia (QALD-9 and LCQUAD-1.0)
+The dataset for this application is the DBpedia knowledge graph which contains information extracted from Wikipedia pages represented in graph form.
+This graph describes 6 million entities, where 5.2 million are classified in a consistent ontology, including 1.5M persons, 810k places, 135k music albums, etc. To evaluate the system's performance on this graph, 2 benchmark datasets containing the ground truth for answering questions on Dbpedia (QALD-9 and LCQUAD-1.0) will be used.

 2) Provenance graphs:
 The dataset for this application is DARPA TC 3.
 A provenance graph is a representation of kernel audit logs that capture all system events in the operating system.
 DARPA TC 3 consists of two weeks of kernel logs for five different operating systems (Linux 12, Linux 14, Windows, FreeBSD, Android).
 Logs contain simulated attacks hidden within many benign backgrounds.
 A provenance graph of one day may consist of 100K nodes on average.